Four ways to partially apply constraint tuples

 You can even partially apply a tuple type constructor by writing it in

 “prefix” style.
-For instance, (Int, Bool)
+For instance, (Int, Bool) and (,) Int Bool are two ways

 of writing the same type.
 This flexibility allows tuples to be manipulated